TimB44/class/spec.md

     side and return `NaN` instead of throwing an exception.

-The compiler does not have to preserve the contents, count, or order of `time` expressions.
+The compiler does not have to preserve the contents, count, or order of prints from `time` expressions.
 That said, times should be as precise as possible---at least millisecond accuracy.

 ### Builtins